IreriVIkki/newIP/README.md

 ## Project Description

-This is a web-app built for providing quotes to the user.
+This is a web-app that gets news from an api and organises then neatly for the user to read as they want.

--   Users can also **add** and **delete** quotes - this feature will much effective once a login system has been established but for now it just shows a basic exaple of how the project works.
+-   Users can view news by **category**, **author** and popularity

+-   Users can view news from one specific **publisher**

+-   Users can see details about one specific publisher

--   Users also get to see how long ago a quote was posted
+-   Users can see how long ago the given article was posted

--   users can also **upvote** and **downvote** quotes that they like or don't like.

--   A quote of the day is showed up top.
-The quote that makes it to the quote of the day is that which has the most upvotes

--   On the left side is a column of quotes on pictures. \*\*Future plans include making the images auto scroll upwards

--   Users should click on the **add new** quote to get rid of any input before adding a new quote.

--   The **refresh** button updates all the quotes after user adds a new one and also updates quote of the day to the current one.
+-   Users can see the **author** the specific article

 ## Set up instructions

-## Set up instructions

-to start reading adding and deleting quotes, simply click on this [link](https://irerivikki.github.io/core-ip-1-diary/ "BestLifeQuotes.com") to visit the website.
+to start reading all the latest news ay you please, simply click on this [link](https://mynewsip.herokuapp.com/) to visit the website.

 ## copyright and license